-19. I got \$5,600 in readjustment allowance.
-How do I report that on tax return?
+15. I received \$5,600 in readjustment allowance.
+How do I report that on my tax return?

 The readjustment allowance amount you received at the end of your service does not need to be reported on your tax return.
 It has already been on your W-2 during your years of service.
-It was reported as you earned it.
+It was reported as you earned it, not when it was paid.

-20. I received some money while I was receiving medical care.
+16. I received some money while I was receiving medical care.
 Is this taxable?